 Running your business

 The government has presented a re-opening plan for society in 5 steps.
-Step 4 will be implemented from 26 June 2021.
-Only the 1.5-metre distancing rule remains the norm everywhere.
+On 25 September, the 1.5-metre distancing rule was lifted.
+Corona entry passes are mandatory for hospitality, events, and sports matches for everyone aged 13 or over.
 Read more about the re-opening plan on the Government.nl website.

 The article Rules for running your business offers a short summary of the rules for businesses, and links to the specific rules per sector.
 These rules were drawn up by the government together with relevant sector organisations.
 To find out if they do in yours, check the info on your safety region regularly (in Dutch).
 To avoid the spreading of the virus, there must be a good ventilation system in the place of work.

-There is not enough money coming in as an effect of the corona crisis.
-You can apply for several emergency measures, depending on your type of business:
+There is not enough money coming in, due to the corona crisis.
+You can no longer apply for NOW, Tozo, TVL, or TONK for the period after 30 September 2021.
+But there are still measures in place, depending on your type of business:

 - SMEs can make use of the extended SME credit guarantee scheme, BMKB-C.